Nerissa

 Gave this to me for sleeping with me last night.

 The line is one of the play's smallest pieces of comic compression.
-Nerissa is, of course, the doctor's clerk; the "scrubbed boy" she has accused herself of sleeping with is herself in disguise.
-The joke is the play's most economical demonstration of how completely the wives have outmanoeuvred the husbands — and how completely the comedy's geometric premise has held.
-Gratiano's response — comparing the situation to "the mending of highways in summer" — is the play's quietest piece of acknowledgement that he has been bested.
-By the scene's end, the rings have been restored, the substitution has been explained, and the comic resolution has been completed.
-Nerissa exits the play married to Gratiano, her status as Portia's companion intact, and her share in the comedy's redistribution of fortune confirmed.
+Nerissa is, of course, the doctor's clerk; the "scrubbed boy" she accuses herself of sleeping with is herself in disguise.
+The joke is the play's most economical demonstration of how completely the wives have outmanoeuvred the husbands, and how completely the comedy's geometry has held.
+Gratiano's response – comparing it all to "the mending of highways in summer" – is his quiet admission that he has been bested.
+By the scene's end the rings are restored, the substitution explained, and the comic resolution complete.
+Nerissa leaves the play married to Gratiano, her place as Portia's companion intact and her share in the comedy's redistribution of fortune confirmed.

 Key Quotes by Nerissa